release-it/release-it/README.md

 ## Installation

-Although release-it is a **generic** release tool, installation requires npm.
-To use release-it, a `package.json` file is not required.
-The recommended way to install release-it also adds basic configuration.
-Answer one or two questions and it's ready:
+Although release-it is a **generic** release tool, most projects use it for projects with npm packages.
+The recommended way to install release-it uses npm and adds some minimal configuration to get started:

 ```bash
 npm init release-it